Tangier: Sport

 Tangierians regard football as the primary entertainment when it comes to sport-material.
 There are several football fields around the city.
 Tangier would have been one of the host cities for the 2015 Africa Cup of Nations football tournament, which would be played at the new Ibn Batouta Stadium and in other cities across Morocco, until Morocco was banned from participating the Africa Cup of Nations due to their denial.
-Instead Tangier will host matches for the 2025 edition after Guinea withdraw from hosting.
-It could also host matches for the 2030 FIFA World Cup.
+Instead Tangier hosted matches for the 2025 edition after Guinea withdraw from hosting.
+It is scheduled to also host matches for the 2030 FIFA World Cup.

 Basketball comes the second most practised sport in Tangier.
 The city is known for their local teams IRT, Ajax Tanger, Juventus Tangier and so on.

 National Cricket Stadium is the only top-class cricket stadium in Morocco.
 Stadium hosted its first International Tournament from 12 to 21 August 2002.
 Pakistan, South Africa and Sri Lanka competed in a 50-overs one day triangular series.
 The International Cricket Council has granted international status to the Tangier Cricket Stadium, official approval that will allow it to become North Africa's first international cricket venue.